 * DV = Daily Value.
 DVs were developed by the U.S. Food and Drug Administration to help consumers compare the nutrient contents of products within the context of a total diet.
 The DV for zinc is 15 mg for adults and children age 4 and older.
 Food labels, however, are not required to list zinc content unless a food has been fortified with this nutrient.
 Foods providing 20% or more of the DV are considered to be high sources of a nutrient.

-The U.S. Department of Agriculture's Nutrient Database Web site lists the nutrient content of many foods and provides a comprehensive list of foods containing zinc.
+The U.S. Department of Agriculture's (USDA's) Nutrient Database Web site lists the nutrient content of many foods and provides a comprehensive list of foods containing zinc arranged by nutrient content and by food name.

 Supplements contain several forms of zinc, including zinc gluconate, zinc sulfate, and zinc acetate.
 The percentage of elemental zinc varies by form.
 For example, approximately 23% of zinc sulfate consists of elemental zinc; thus, 220 mg of zinc sulfate contains 50 mg of elemental zinc.
 The elemental zinc content appears in the Supplement Facts panel on the supplement container.
 Research has not determined whether differences exist among forms of zinc in absorption, bioavailability, or tolerability.